1. Is depression a mental illness?

 It is also very common.
-Major depression affects about 6.7% of the U.S. population over age 18, according to the National Institute of Mental Health.
+Major depression is a clinical syndrome that affects about 6.7% of the U.S. population over age 18, according to the National Institute of Mental Health.
 Some estimate that major depression may be as high as 15%.
-Everybody at one point or another will feel sadness as a reaction to loss, grief, or injured self-esteem, but clinical depression, called "major depressive disorder" or "major depression" by doctors, is a serious medical illness that needs professional diagnosis and treatment.
+Everybody at one point or another will feel sadness as a normal reaction to loss, grief, or injured self-esteem, but clinical depression, called "major depressive disorder" or "major depression" by doctors, is a serious medical illness that needs professional diagnosis and treatment.

 No. Lack of sleep alone cannot cause depression, but it does play a role.
 Lack of sleep resulting from another medical illness or the presence of personal problems can intensify depression.
 Chronic inability to sleep is also an important clue that someone may be depressed.

 - Family history of depression.

 - An abnormal reaction over the loss of a loved one through death, divorce, or separation.

 - Major life events such as moving, graduating or retiring, etc.

 - Serious illness.
 Major, chronic, and terminal illnesses often contribute to depression.
 These include cancer, heart disease, stroke, HIV, Parkinson's disease, and others.